cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

 - once finished, retrieve the **result schema** and the **results**;
 - finally, **close the query** to free the resources that it holds.

-Additional details on querying can be found in the :ref:`Developers' Manual: Data Exploration <developers:data-exploration>`.
+Additional details on querying can be found in the :ref:`Developer Manual: Data Exploration <developer:data-exploration>`.

 ..
 Base URL explanation
 .. --------------------